hn3000/ats-types/docs/stat-server.md

 on port 48998 and only reachable from the same machine, on 127.0.0.1 .
 (The url is ws://127.0.0.1/ -- you can add a path after that, but it does not matter.)

+Only one connection to the WebSocketServer is supported at this time.

 ## Status Data

+Once you're connected to the game, regular messages will arrive on the WebSocket connection.
+The messages are encoded as JSON and can be parsed using the standard JSON object.

 While in the hub world, the socket will send out status messages like this: